mohgavin/code-repository/README.md

 [big Query](https://github.com/mohgavin/code-repository/tree/main/bigquery) --> Script collection to query Big Query SQL from Cell Rebel Crowdsource.
 It requires JSON or Credential from Application Default Credential of Google Cloud to get the data.
 To get application default credential, you can access from [here](https://cloud.google.com/docs/authentication/provide-credentials-adc#how-to).

-[big_Data_Scripts](https://github.com/mohgavin/code-repository/tree/main/big_Data_Scripts) --> Script collection to process big data MDT / Measurement Report (duration : 1 month - 3 months, approximate : Hundred of Gb to Tb)  from LTE 3GPP.
+[big_Data_Scripts](https://github.com/mohgavin/code-repository/tree/main/big_Data_Scripts) --> Script collection to process Smartphone UE Location/ Signal Power / Throughput / Signal Quality / Measurement Report (duration : 1 month - 3 months, approximate : Hundred of Gb to Tb)  from Raw data.
+These data have spatial data which can categorized into Space / Spatial Classification such as Province/Kelurahan/Kecamatan level.
 Result sample are listed below.
-I use pandas, geopandas, dask, py-spark, sedona, and airflow to automatically process the data.
+I use pandas, geopandas, dask, py-spark, sedona, airflow and combined to automatically process the data.

 [parsing](https://github.com/mohgavin/code-repository/tree/main/parsing) --> Script Collection to get bad grid/cellID of signal/throughput from output of big_Data_Script.
 These requires distance from nearest sites or network element, and filter with condition only less than -105dBm or/and number of sample.
 The output can be configurable from mapinfo/vector files to csv/xlsx/json files.